brandondube/prysm/README.md

 [![Coverage Status](https://coveralls.io/repos/github/brandondube/prysm/badge.svg?branch=master)](https://coveralls.io/github/brandondube/prysm?branch=master) [![DOI](http://joss.theoj.org/papers/10.21105/joss.01352/status.svg)](https://doi.org/10.21105/joss.01352)

 A python3.6+ module for physical optics based modeling and processing of data from commerical and open source instrumentation.
+Prysm is the fastest numerical diffraction code in the world, more than a factor of 3 faster than its nearest competitor on CPU and more than a factor of 1000 on GPU.
+It enables modeling and scientific inquiry not possible with other tools while offering a simple and powerful API that reads like English.

 ## Installation